AdrianoVoltolini/SSATAN-X_project/README.md

 Additional scripts:
  - grafici.py: used to create the plots shown in figure ???.
- - K_vs_P.py: used to create a contour plot.
-It computes 100*N simulations, where N is the number of parallelizations (in our case, 12).
+ - K_vs_P.py: used to create a contour plot that describes how the speed of SSATAN-X depending on the values of K and P. It computes 100*N simulations, where N is the number of parallelizations (in our case, 12).
  - KS_test.py: used to compare two empirical distribution functions (SSA vs SSATAN-X).
  - plotter.py: used to create an animation.
  - speed.py: used to measure the average speed of the SSA and the SSATAN-X algorithm.